Iceland in November: Everything You Need To Know

 There's a saying in Iceland: If you don't like the weather, just wait five minutes.
 It sounds funny, but there's definitely some truth behind it.
 Iceland's weather can vary hugely at any time of year and is very unpredictable.

-The same can be said of November in Iceland, as the weather can change from one extreme to the other over a very short space of time.
+The same can be said of the weather in Iceland in November, which can shift rapidly.
 Some days can be warm and dry, others wet and chilly, and others snowy and cold.
 With that said, compared with other winter months, November tends to be a little more stable, making it an excellent time to visit Iceland.

 Temperature and Daylight Hours in Iceland in November